 When you get that late evening call from your teenager or adult child, they may still share their problems with you, but they usually do not want to hear your advice.
 While it’s really tempting to tell them what to do – you’ve done for so many years, after all – holding back to hear what their plans are will give you confidence that they have absorbed your life lessons and are able to make good decisions.
 Sometimes they will make mistakes, it is inevitable.
 As the saying goes: “How do you get good judgment?
 From experience.
 How do you get experience?
 From bad judgment.”
 Hopefully, for everyone’s sake, their mistakes are not enormous.

 Accepting the choices your teenagers or adult children make could be extremely difficult.
 You might not be thrilled with their friends, their partners, or with how they choose to spend their time.
 Being able to express your concerns constructively, without losing your connection or contact with them could feel like walking a tightrope.
 Noticing your own gut reaction and observing when you are being triggered is the first step towards making a positive change.

 How Elaine Can Help

 I work with parents of teenagers and adult children to help them figure out when to let go and when to hang on.
-In my private practice in SW Portland, we examine options and develop strategies to tackle perennial problems or new situations that come up.
-I utilize exercises from Gottman Method Couples Therapy to cover effective speaking and listening skills that are applicable to any adult interaction.
+We examine options and develop strategies to tackle perennial problems or new situations that come up.
+I utilize exercises from Gottman Method Couples Therapy to cover effective speaking and listening skills that are applicable to any healthy communication or interaction.